michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. But now they break down the carved work thereof at once with axes and hammers.

-7. They have cast fire into thy sanctuary, they have defiled by casting down the dwelling place of thy name to the ground.They have cast…: Heb.
-They have sent thy sanctuary unto the fire
+7. They have cast fire into thy sanctuary, they have defiled by casting down the dwelling place of thy name to the ground.

-8. They said in their hearts, Let us destroy them together: they have burned up all the synagogues of God in the land.destroy: Heb. break
+8. They said in their hearts, Let us destroy them together: they have burned up all the synagogues of God in the land.

 9. We see not our signs: there is no more any prophet: neither is there among us any that knoweth how long.